Luke Steele (musician): 2007–present: Empire of the Sun

 Steele performing with Empire of the Sun in Wellington (2008).

-Steele and Littlemore met in 2000 when introduced by Steele's A&R executive Simon Moor, in a bar in Sydney, Australia.
+Steele and Littlemore met in 2000 when introduced by Steele's A&R executive Simon Moor, in a bar in Sydney.
 At the time, both were signed with EMI and had been working on independent projects.
 The two became instant friends and shortly afterwards decided to begin a collaborative music project together.
 Their first collaboration was "Tell the Girls That I'm Not Hangin' Out", which appeared on the Sleepy Jackson's 2003 debut album, Lovers.
 The pair only decided to get serious about making an album in 2004 when Steele went to Littlemore's studio north of Sydney and they began writing material together.

 Steele was living in Perth and Littlemore in Sydney.
 For the next few months, the pair continued to write songs for the project independently and organised meetings in Sydney to decide on the album's overall musical direction and style.
 After several months of consulting on material, Littlemore and Steele went into the studio to record their debut album.
 Titled Walking on a Dream, the album was released on 4 October 2008.
 Prior to its release, six tracks were put up on the social networking site MySpace for fans to listen to.

 The album opened at number eight on the ARIA Chart and peaked at number six.

 Their first single, titled "Walking on a Dream", was released digitally on 30 August 2008.
 The single received airplay from many Australian radio stations and reached No. 10 on the ARIA Singles Chart, breaking the record for the longest time taken for a single to reach the top 10.
 It was released as a free single on 21 April 2009.
 The second single released off the album, entitled "We Are the People", peaked at number twenty-four on the ARIA Charts.
 In September 2009, the song was used in an American advertising campaign for Vizio televisions.
 The third single, "Standing on the Shore" was released on iTunes on 12 June and then for general release on 23 June.
 Its music video was filmed in Lancelin in April 2009.
 Following the making of this video, it was announced that "Without You" would be the 4th single for Empire of the Sun.
 Remixed for single release, its music video was filmed in FOX Studios in Sydney, Australia.
 Its changed tempo and emotion earned it an overall positive response.
 It was released in late September.